Alison Riske-Amritraj: 2021: Loss of form, foot injury, third WTA Tour title

-2022: Two WTA Tour finals, second US Open fourth round
+2022: Two WTA Tour finals, second US Open 4th round

-Riske made her way to her first final at the Adelaide International 2 where she met Madison Keys in the title match losing 1–6, 2–6 in just an hour.
+Riske made her way to her first final at the Adelaide International where she met Madison Keys in the title match, losing 1–6, 2–6 in just an hour.

-Her Australian Open campaign was short lived, falling in the second round to Jelena Ostapenko, in three sets.
+Her Australian Open campaign was short lived, falling in the second round to Jeļena Ostapenko, in three sets.
 After two back to back losses, at Indian Wells was the following tournament where she won her next singles match.
 However, upon reaching the third round, she came up against fellow American Madison Keys, and lost in straight sets once again.
 Her Miami Open campaign ended in similar fashion, falling again in the third round in straight sets but this time to Naomi Osaka.
 Her clay-court season included a second-round loss at the French Open to world No. 1 and eventual champion, Iga Świątek.

 Riske started her grass-court season entering the Nottingham Open and was the sixth seed for the tournament.
 She won her first two matches in straight sets against Daria Snigur and Caroline Garcia, respectively.
 In her quarterfinal match, she came up against local Harriet Dart.
 After winning a set a piece, Riske taking the second, the match was suspended to the next day due to rain.
 Upon resumption, Riske ran away with the third set dropping just one game.
-In the semifinal, she defeated Viktorija Golubic in three sets but fell just short in the final with Beatriz Haddad Maia defeating Riske in three sets to deny her a Nottingham Open title after she reached the final for a second time.
+In the semifinal, she defeated Viktorija Golubic in three sets but fell just short in the final with Beatriz Haddad Maia defeating Riske in three sets to deny her a Nottingham Open title, after reaching the final for a second time.

 Seeded 29th, she reached the fourth round at the US Open for a second time in her career, defeating Eleana Yu, Camila Osorio, and Wang Xiyu.
-In the fourth round, she lost to 17th seed Caroline Garcia in straight sets.
+In the fourth round, she lost to 17th seed Caroline Garcia, in straight sets.

+2023: Out of top 100, hiatus

+Riske started her 2023 season in Adelaide.
+At the first tournament, she lost in the first round of qualifying to Viktorija Golubic.
+Previous year finalist at the second tournament, she fell in the final round of qualifying to Anna Kalinskaya.
+However, due to the withdrawal of defending champion, Madison Keys, Riske earned a lucky loser spot into the main draw.
+She was defeated in the first round by Barbora Krejčíková.
+At the Australian Open, she lost in the first round to Markéta Vondroušová, in three sets.

+During the week of February 20, Riske competed at the first edition of the Mérida Open.
+Seeded eighth, she lost in the first round to Wang Xiyu.
+At the first edition of the ATX Open in Austin, Texas, she was eliminated from the tournament in the first round by compatriot Katie Volynets.

+In March, she played at the Indian Wells Open and lost in the first round to wildcard and compatriot, Elizabeth Mandlik, in three sets, after having a 6–3, 4–1 lead.
+She played her last match at Wimbledon where she lost to Paula Badosa, before taking a hiatus.